foxalabs/ESP32_ChatGPT/README.md

 Please copy config_template.h to config.h and fill in your personal keys and certificates, this file in on the .gitignore list so it will be kept private from repo pushess.

-You'll need a root cert from https://api.openai.com inserting into the main.cpp To obtain the root CA certificate, you can follow these steps:
+You'll need a root cert from https://api.openai.com inserting into the config.h To obtain the root CA certificate, you can follow these steps:

   1. Visit the OpenAI API using your browser: https://api.openai.com